ZHANGJialiHappy/Database/README.md

 SELECT … FROM … WHERE …> ANY(Subquery)
 SELECT … FROM … WHERE …> ALL(Subquery)

-### Operation order:    FROM 》WHERE》GROUP BY》HAVE》SELECT》ORDER BY
+### Operation order:    FROM 》WHERE》GROUP BY》HAVING》SELECT》ORDER BY

 ### Join
 WHERE Table.column = table2.column2